The Product Regulation and Liability Review: USA

 v Breach of warranty

-Actions for a breach of warranty are somewhat unique in the products liability context because they are governed largely by the law of contracts rather than torts.
+Actions for a breach of warranty are somewhat unique in the product liability context because they are governed largely by the law of contracts rather than torts.
 Most states have adopted some version of the Uniform Commercial Code (UCC), Article 2, which applies to contracts for the sale of goods and provides for both express and implied warranties.
 Implied warranties generate the most product liability litigation.
-The most important of implied warranties is that of 'merchantability', or fitness for 'ordinary use'.36 The implied warranty of merchantability has been stated to exist in every contract for the sale of goods if the seller is 'a merchant with respect to goods of that kind'.37 Of course, a seller may disclaim any implied warranties, for example, by conspicuously labelling the product 'as is'.38
+The most important of implied warranties is that of 'merchantability', or fitness for 'ordinary use'.36 The implied warranty of merchantability has been stated to exist in every contract for the sale of goods if the seller is 'a merchant with respect to goods of that kind'.37 Of course, a seller may disclaim any implied warranties – for example by conspicuously labelling the product 'as is'.38

-A plaintiff may bring a product liability claim in either state or federal court, although, for various reasons, plaintiffs generally prefer state courts.39 When a plaintiff files suit in state court, the defendant will sometimes 'remove' the case to federal court, provided the requirements for federal jurisdiction are met.40 Federal courts have limited jurisdiction and, broadly, will only hear cases that arise under federal law, such as the US Constitution or federal statutes; cases where the parties are 'diverse', that is, where the plaintiffs and defendants reside in different states, or where a plaintiff is suing a foreign country or foreign citizen; and admiralty cases, which include claims for injuries sustained on vessels on navigable waters.41 Importantly, when a federal court exercises diversity jurisdiction, the court applies federal procedural rules but state substantive law.42 In both state and federal courts, the plaintiff usually will be entitled to a trial by jury, though he or she may elect to try the case before a judge (also called a bench trial).43
+A plaintiff may bring a product liability claim in either state or federal court, although, for various reasons, plaintiffs generally prefer state courts.39 When a plaintiff files suit in state court, the defendant will sometimes 'remove' the case to federal court, provided that the requirements for federal jurisdiction are met.40 Federal courts have limited jurisdiction and, broadly, will only hear cases that arise under federal law, such as the US Constitution or federal statutes; cases where the parties are 'diverse' (i.e., where the plaintiffs and defendants reside in different states, or where a plaintiff is suing a foreign country or foreign citizen); and admiralty cases, which include claims for injuries sustained on vessels on navigable waters.41 Importantly, when a federal court exercises diversity jurisdiction, the court applies federal procedural rules but state substantive law.42 In both state and federal courts, the plaintiff usually will be entitled to a trial by jury, though he or she may elect to try the case before a judge (also called a bench trial).43

 The structure of court systems in the United States is as follows.
 In the federal system, each state contains one or more federal trial courts called 'district courts'.
-The losing party in the district court may appeal as of right to one of 13 federal appellate courts called 'circuit' courts of appeal.44 A party who loses in the circuit court of appeals may seek review in the US Supreme Court via a petition for a writ of certiorari, although the chances of obtaining review in the Supreme Court are quite low.45 State court systems vary widely as to their organisation, but most have a structure similar to the federal court system, with trial courts of general jurisdiction, intermediate appellate courts and, at the top of the pyramid, a state supreme court that reviews only a small number of cases.46
+The losing party in the district court may appeal as of right to one of 13 federal appellate courts called 'circuit' courts of appeal.44 A party who loses in the circuit court of appeals may seek review in the US Supreme Court via a petition for a writ of certiorari, although the chances of obtaining review in the Supreme Court are quite low.45 State court systems vary widely as to their organisation, but most have a structure similar to that of the federal court system, with trial courts of general jurisdiction, intermediate appellate courts and, at the top of the pyramid, a state supreme court that reviews only a small number of cases.46

 ii Burden of proof